 Last week I was invited to my first wedding in five years, that I could attend minus a pregnancy bump or baby on my hip.
-This was finally my opportunity to be a little frivolous with my outfit choice with a little glass of champagne or two.
+This was finally my opportunity to be a little frivolous with my outfit choice whilst enjoying a little glass of champagne or two.

 I knew I wanted something timeless to ensure longevity out of my outfit and I also knew it had to be a dress.
 It was during a lookbook creation for my Perfect Outfit Finder Experience that I literally stumbled on a new clothing collaboration with Laura Ashley for Urban Outfitters.

 The quintessentially British brand, known for its Little House on the Prairie frocks, had created a nine-piece collection for the festival loving retailer.
 Within the collection was the most beautiful puff shouldered dress in the Laura Ashley iconic wallpaper scenic print.
 The statement sleeves and square neck design gave the once nostalgic brand a modern twist to their vintage styles.